SWEDISH wolves will be culled after animal welfare activists lost the battle to stop the massacre in court.

 “Most of this is regulated by law.”

-The controversial decision in Sweden comes after outrage erupted in neighbouring Norway in September after the department for wildlife sanctioned the death of 70 per cent of the country’s wolf population.
+The controversial decision in Sweden comes after outrage erupted in neighbouring Norway in September after the department for wildlife sanctioned the per cent.

 Comments